 Dr. Jonathan Richter is an active conductor, vocalist, and music educator based in the Boston area.
 He currently teaches full time as a Visiting Lecturer in the music department at the University of Massachusetts Lowell.
 There, Dr. Richter leads a vibrant and active choral program, directing three ensembles and teaching various courses in musicianship and music education.
-He also serves on the faculty of New England Conservatory where he directs the Concert Choir, the large symphonic choir at the college.
 Richter has led choral programs in a wide variety of music-making environments, including public and private high schools, universities, community music schools, community choirs, and places of worship.
-Richter is regularly called upon to serve as a clinician, adjudicator, and guest conductor of festival choruses throughout the northeast United States.
+Richter is regularly called upon to serve as a clinician, adjudicator, and guest conductor of choruses nationwide.